lanrat/openwrt-tailscale-repo/README.md

 # Tailscale IPK Builder

-Builds tailscale combined ipk packages for open-wrt
+Builds Tailscale combined ipk packages for open-wrt

 ## Building

-Edit build.sh and set the `arch` and `branch` variables if needed.
+Edit build.sh and set the `ARCH` and `BRANCH` variables if needed.

-Run `buil.sh`
+Run `build.sh`

 An ipk file is generated!